Post-election lawsuits related to the 2020 U.S. presidential election: Counts

 Tally showing the number of lawsuits, sorted by state, that were dropped by plaintiff before a ruling, ruled against the plaintiff or dismissed by the court: this applying to all of the lawsuits filed by Trump and his supporters.
-The two cases currently ongoing, refer to Michigan Welfare Rights Org. et al. v.
-Donald J. Trump et al. U.S. District Court for the District of Columbia 1:20-cv-03388 and Bennie G. Thompson v.
-Donald J. Trump, Rudolph W. Giuliani, Proud Boys International LLC, Oath Keepers U.S. District Court for the District of Columbia 1:21-cv-00400.
+The cases indicated to be ongoing refer to Michigan Welfare Rights Org. et al. v.
+Donald J. Trump et al.; several cases filed against Trump and other defendants in the aftermath of the January 6, 2021, attack on the Capitol, variously brought by members of Congress, United States Capitol Police officers, and District of Columbia Metropolitan Police officers; and two criminal cases, The State of Georgia v.
+Donald J. Trump, et al., a racketeering case against Trump and 18 other defendants, and United States v.
+Donald J. Trump, an election obstruction case.
+Of those cases, all but Georgia v.
+Trump were filed in the U.S. District Court for the District of Columbia.
 The one verdict in Pennsylvania ruled initially in Trump's favor, was after appeal, reversed by the Pennsylvania Supreme Court against the decision of the Commonwealth Court affirming the decision of the state's Court of Common Pleas reinstating the decision of the Allegheny County Board of Elections to count 2,349 ballots.
 Thus making the total ruled in favor for the Trump campaign in Pennsylvania 0 and total ruled against 2.